2022 Houston Astros season: September—October

-October

 Cristian Javier threw six shutout innings on October 1 and Jake Meyers collected two hits in his return from Sugar Land as the Astros won against the Rays, 2–1.
 Javier (11–9) increased his scoreless streak to 25 1/3 innings, the longest active in the major leagues.
 It was the 103rd win for the Astros, tying the 2018 team for second-most in franchise history, which trailed only the 107 piled on by the 2019 club.

 The Astros won again on October 2 versus Tampa Bay, 3–1, securing a new second-best franchise leader at 104 wins.
 Rookie shortstop Jeremy Peña and starter Luis García led the way, with Peña collecting his eighth three-hit game of the season and driving in all three runs, and García (15–8) establishing a new career-high in wins with one run allowed over six innings.
-The Astros improved to an incredible 41–6 with Peña batting second in the lineup.
+The Astros improved to an incredible with Peña batting second in the lineup.
+Yordan Alvarez opened a 40-game regular-season on-base streak, the seventh in club history 40 games or longer, which lasted until May 16 of the following season.
+(Note: Longest streak of consecutive games, from 1962 to 2026, Playing for HOU, in the regular season, requiring times on base ≥ 1, sorted by most games matching criteria.)